Common Causes Of Clogged Drains & How To Fix Drain Clogs

 Garbage disposals are nice to have, but some of us mistake them for trash cans that can pretty much take on anything.
 In reality, there’s a variety of things that the blades don’t chop well and are better going in a compost pile or the garbage.

-Clogs can also result from simply too much material at once being fed into the disposal, since it’s best to feed them gradually and let water run before, during and after operation.
+Clogs can also result from simply too much material at once being fed into the disposal, since it’s best to feed them gradually and let water run before, during, and after the operation.

 - Relieve pressure: When the clog or blockage causes a backup of the main line, it’s possible to release some of the pressure on the system by removing the cap on the sewer cleanout pipe.
 If one exists, it will be in the yard — typically a white pipe sticking up outside not far from the building.
 This can also be a way to check and see if there’s a clog or blockage in the main.
 If you remove the cap and water flows out, that could mean the main is blocked.